PureWeen/pureween.github.io/_posts/2018-02-01-debug-tips.md

     - Commit Method
         - [Forms Releases](https://github.com/xamarin/Xamarin.Forms/releases) lists the commits associated with each release
         - git checkout 588023e
+- Now you're ready to step into the source code.
+Run your project and when you try to step into anything or view the call stack it'll let you navigate to the files at *d:/a/1/s*

 ### Working on a fix you want to submit?
 - The [Control Gallery](https://github.com/xamarin/Xamarin.Forms/tree/master/Xamarin.Forms.ControlGallery.Android) projects that are part of the main solution are a great place to setup and test your scenarios from.